Back to Blog

 When weighing up root canal vs doing nothing, understanding the potential consequences of each choice is essential.
 While it can be tempting to delay treatment — especially when symptoms seem manageable or have temporarily subsided — dental infections generally do not resolve without professional care.

-Root canal treatment remains one of the most effective ways to address an infected tooth while preserving its natural structure.
 If you are experiencing dental discomfort or have been advised that you may need root canal treatment, seeking timely professional guidance can help ensure you have the full picture before making a decision.

 Dental symptoms and treatment options should always be assessed individually during a clinical examination.